For sellers trying to sell baseball cards on Whatnot, the timing data points first to 10 PM-12 AM ET.

 - Whatnot Viewership Trends: track category-level timing and audience-concentration signals.

-- Best Time to Go Live on Whatnot for Sports Cards and TCG: compare baseball-specific timing against broader card-market guidance.
+- Whatnot timing data for Sports Cards and TCG: compare baseball-specific timing against broader card-market guidance.

 - Best Time to Sell Football Cards on Whatnot: compare baseball timing with another sport-specific card lane.